-The following table sets forth our cash and cash equivalents and capitalization as of June 30, 2021, as follows:
+The following table sets forth our cash and capitalization as of June 30, 2021, as follows:

-- on an actual basis; - on a pro forma basis to give effect to (i) the Automatic Conversion and (ii) the filing and effectiveness of our Post-IPO Certificate of Incorporation immediately prior to the closing of this offering, in each case as if such event had occurred on June 30, 2021; and - on a pro forma as adjusted basis to give effect to (i) the adjustments described in the preceding paragraph and (ii) our issuance and sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis to give effect to (i) the Automatic Conversion; (ii) stock-based compensation expense of \$0.8 million as of June 30, 2021 related to RSUs subject to both service-based and performance-based vesting conditions, for which the performance-based vesting condition becomes probable in connection with this offering, as further described in Notes 2 and 12 to our condensed consolidated financial statements included elsewhere in this prospectus, reflected as an increase to additional paid-in capital and accumulated deficit; and (iii) the filing and effectiveness of our Post-IPO Certificate of Incorporation immediately prior to the closing of this offering, in each case as if such event had occurred on June 30, 2021; and - on a pro forma as adjusted basis to give effect to (i) the adjustments described in the preceding paragraph; and (ii) our issuance and sale of 5,000,000 shares of common stock in this offering at an assumed initial public offering price of \$15.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 The pro forma as adjusted information set forth in the table below is illustrative only and our capitalization following the closing of this offering will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
-You should read this information in conjunction with our consolidated financial statements and the related notes included elsewhere in this prospectus, as well as the "Use of Proceeds," "Unaudited Pro Forma Combined Financial Information" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" sections of this prospectus.
+You should read this information in conjunction with our consolidated financial statements and the related notes included elsewhere in this prospectus, as well as the "Use of Proceeds," and "Management's Discussion and Analysis of Financial Condition and Results of Operations" sections of this prospectus.

 AS OF JUNE 30, 2021

-PRO PRO FORMA AS

-ACTUAL FORMA ADJUSTED (1)
+PRO ACTUAL FORMA PRO FORMA AS ADJUSTED (1)

-Con Albania (unaudited)
+(unaudited)

-Cash (in thousa ands, except share ar d per snare data)
+Cook ds, except share an d per sha

-Φ Φ Φ
+Cash \$ 14,809 \$ 14,809 \$ 81,337

 Debt:

-Term loan \$ \$ \$
+Term loan \$ 249 \$ 249 \$ 249

 Revolving line of credit

 Redeemable convertible preferred stock:

-Redeemable convertible preferred stock, par value \$0.001 per share; shares

-authorized; shares issued and outstanding, actual; no shares

-authorized, issued and outstanding, pro forma and pro forma as adjusted
+Redeemable convertible preferred stock, par value \$0.001 per share; 4,471,316 shares authorized, 4,471,316 shares issued and outstanding, actual; no shares authorized, issued and outstanding, pro forma and pro forma as adjusted 5,712

 Equity:

-Preferred stock, par value \$ per share; no shares authorized, issued and

-outstanding, actual; shares authorized, no shares issued and

-outstanding pro forma and pro forma as adjusted
+Preferred stock, par value \$0.001 per share; no shares authorized, issued and outstanding, actual; 10,000,000 shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted

-Common stock, par value \$ per share; shares authorized, issued and

-outstanding, actual; shares authorized, shares issued and

-outstanding pro forma; shares authorized, shares issued and
+Common stock, par value \$0.001 per share; 34,525,154 shares authorized, 20,525,254 shares issued and outstanding, actual; 300,000,000 shares authorized, 24,996,570 shares issued and outstanding, pro forma; 300,000,000 shares

-outstanding pro forma as adjusted
+authorized, 29,996,570 shares issued and outstanding, pro forma as adjusted 21 25 30

-Additional paid-in capital
+Additional paid-in capital 10,054 16,595 82,940

-Accumulated deficit
+Accumulated deficit (26,233) (27,066) (27,066)

-Accumulated other comprehensive loss
+Accumulated other comprehensive loss (31) (31) (31)

-Total stockholders' equity (deficit)
+Total stockholders' equity (deficit) (16,189) (10,477) 55,873

-Total capitalization \$ \$ \$
+Total capitalization \$ (10,228) \$ (10,228) \$ 56,122

-•